TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

   signaled to the SPMC through a power management framework message.
   It consists in a SPMD-to-SPMC direct request/response (`SPMC-SPMD direct requests/responses`_) conveying the event details and SPMC response.
   The SPMD performs a synchronous entry into the SPMC.
+Once the SPMC is entered:

-The SPMC is entered and updates its internal state to reflect the physical core is being turned off.
+   * It updates the internal state to reflect the physical core is being turned off.
-  In the current implementation no SP is resumed as a consequence.
-This behavior ensures a minimal support for CPU hotplug e.g. when initiated by the NWd linux userspace.
+   * It relays the PSCI CPU_OFF power management operation as a framework direct request message to the pinned execution context of the first MP SP
+     provided:

+       * The SP has subscribed to the CPU_OFF operation explicitly through its partition manifest.
+Refer to `[6]`_ for details of corresponding FF-A binding.
+       * The pinned execution context is in the WAITING state.

+   * Else, it sends a framework direct response to SPMD with success status code.
+   * SPMC receives the direct response from the SP for the direct request framework message it had sent earlier.
+   * If the status code in the message from SP is not SUCCESS, then SPMC sends a framework direct response to SPMD with DENIED status code.
+SPMD will eventually panic and stop the execution.
+   * Else, SPMC continues to relay PSCI CPU_OFF power management operation to other subscribed MP SPs.

 Arm architecture extensions for security hardening
 --------------------------------------------------